department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 >  They need to have an extra copy, because we're not going to copy the medical records while they wait. - P4

-### 11 - Public Contact Offices often stop admiting Veterans prior to the official closing time
+### 11 - Public Contact Offices often stop taking new clients 30 min prior to the official closing time

 - - -